Eighth Army Soldier Prevents Devastating Fire Near Pyeongtaek

 |0

-This work, Eighth Army Soldier Prevents Devastating Fire Near Pyeongtaek [Image 2 of 2], by SFC James Avery, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eighth Army Soldier Prevents Devastating Fire Near Pyeongtaek, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.